leizy1008/MA-CETSP/README.md

 - `cmake/` folder contains the cmake configuration for gurobi solver.
 - `datasets/` folder is for the benchmark instances and real-world instances used in the paper.
+- `solutions/` folder provides the solutions for benchmark instances and real-world instances
 - `include/` and `src/` folders contain the source code of the algorithm.
 - `CMakelists.txt` is the cmake configuration file.